jervaise/DotMaster/README.md

 # DotMaster

+## Version 1.0.8

-DotMaster is a World of Warcraft addon that enhances the tracking of damage-over-time spells on enemy nameplates.
+DotMaster is a World of Warcraft addon that works with Plater Nameplates to enhance DoT (Damage over Time) tracking.

 ## Features

-- **DoT Tracking**: Visual indicators on enemy nameplates showing your active DoTs
+- Customize border colors for different DoTs on enemy nameplates
-- **Nameplate Coloring**: Optional coloring of enemy nameplates based on active DoTs
-- **Customizable Appearance**: Adjust size, position, and appearance of DoT indicators
-- **Spell Management**: Configure which spells to track through an intuitive interface
-- **Minimap Button**: Quick access to addon functions
+- Border-only mode to show only colored borders without affecting nameplate colors
+- Expiry flash functionality to alert you when DoTs are about to expire
+- Create combinations of multiple DoTs with unique colors
+- Class and specialization specific profiles
+- Full Plater integration

 ## Installation

-1. Download the latest release from [GitHub](https://github.com/YourUsername/DotMaster/releases)
+1. Download the latest release from [GitHub](https://github.com/yourusername/DotMaster/releases)
-2. Extract the folder to your `World of Warcraft\_retail_\Interface\AddOns` directory
+2. Extract the DotMaster folder to your World of Warcraft `_retail_/Interface/AddOns` directory
-3. Ensure the folder is named exactly `DotMaster`
+3. Ensure Plater Nameplates addon is installed and enabled
-4. Restart World of Warcraft if it's running
+4. Enable DotMaster in your addon list
+5. Use `/dm` to open the configuration panel

-## Usage
+## Commands

-- `/dm` - Toggle the main GUI
+- `/dm` - Toggle the configuration panel
 - `/dm on` - Enable the addon
 - `/dm off` - Disable the addon
-- `/dm config` - Open configuration window
+- `/dm show` - Show the configuration panel
+- `/dm push` - Force push settings to Plater
+- `/dm reset` - Reset to default settings
+- `/dm reload` - Reload UI

+## Recent Changes

+See the [CHANGELOG.md](CHANGELOG.md) file for detailed information about recent changes.

+## Requirements

+- World of Warcraft: Retail
+- Plater Nameplates addon

 ## Architecture